nbul/Intensity/README.md

 1. Folder **Intensity** contains information about all borders intensity in each image

-1. Folder **Summary** contains pulled information about all images:
+1. Folder **SummaryIntensity** contains pulled information about all images:

 * "cell_number.csv" - number of cells that are completely within image in each image